 There is a group of Glossary terms which are taken directly from the IPPC.
-It is clear that, if the IPPC has used, and defined, a term, the Glossary cannot use it for another purpose, or modify its definition.
+It is clear that, if the IPPC has used, and defined, a term, the Glossary cannot use it for another purpose, or modify its definition, except through an agreed interpretation adopted by the Commission.
 This restriction has caused a few problems, since there are inconsistencies in the IPPC terminology.
 The case which has attracted most attention is the IPPC definition of phytosanitary measure.
 This relates to the introduction and/or spread of any pest, whereas Article VI of the IPPC allows phytosanitary measures to be required only for regulated pests.
 As a result, the definition also conflicts with the use of the term in the WTO/SPS Agreement.
 For some years, the term phytosanitary measure was simply not used in Glossary definitions.
 However, this term occupies a very central place, and it was finally decided in 2002 to solve the problem by an "agreed interpretation" of the IPPC definition, which makes it apply only to quarantine pests and RNQPs.
 The term was then (in 2005) reinstated in a number of definitions.
-In principle, the expedient of an "agreed interpretation" could be used more widely, and the Technical Panel for the Glossary has envisaged some other possible cases (none accepted so far).